MicrosoftDocs/sdk-api/sdk-api-src/content/bits2_0/index.md

 ## -description

-This header is used by bits.
+This header is used by Background Intelligent Transfer Service.
 For more information, see:

 - [Background Intelligent Transfer Service](../_bits/index.md)